adam-pooler/CalcDemo/README.md

 The calculator works as follows:
 - The command expression is passed to an instance of SimpleCalculator
+- The SimpleCalculator invokes its Evaluator to evaluate the expression.
+Evalutor is an abstract class with a single concrete implementation - SimpleCalcEngine.
+The intent is to make it straightforward to swap the calc engine implementation in future.
-- The SimpleCalculator invokes the command parser, passing in the command to parse
+- The SimpleCalcEngine invokes the command parser, passing in the command to parse
 - The command parser pre-processes the command to remove all whitespace characters
-- The command parser invokes the StringTokenizer to split the input command into a series of tokens by identifying the operator characters and using these as the locations to split the string
+- The command parser invokes the StringTokenizer to split the input command into a series of tokens by identifying the operator characters and using these as the locations to split the string.
 - The resulting tokens are used to build a series of Nodes - of type 'Number' or 'Operator' - abstractly representing the structure of the command
-- The abstract base class, and its concrete implementation 'SimpleCalcEngine' evaluates the nodes and returns the result.
+- The SimpleCalcEngine evaluates the nodes and returns the result.
 The result is returned as type 'object' as it could be either an int or a decimal
+- The result is returned from the SimpleCalculator to the caller

-- The SimpleCalculatorIntegration tests show the process working end-to-end
+The SimpleCalculatorIntegration tests show the process working end-to-end

 ### Areas for Improvement